Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

-Sets the acceleration that axes should use for special types of move that should be done using reduced acceleration.
+Sets the acceleration that axes should use for special types of move that should be done using (normally) reduced acceleration.

 ### Notes